OS2sandbox/bifrost/docs/feature_matrix.md

 # Feature matrix

-Simple feature comparision matrix (:denmark: in danish) for a selection of study administration systems.
+Simple feature comparision matrix in danish for a selection of study administration systems.

 | Funktion                       | Moodle | Lectio | OpenSIS | Fedena |
 |--------------------------------|--------|--------|---------|--------|